alexandervandenbroucke/latin-engine/README.md

 annotations, depending on which window has focus.

 You can press `s` to save the current state of the program.
-The parse-tree forests is saved in an `.fst` file, and the annotations are saved in an `.ann` file.
+The parse-tree forests is saved in an `.fst.json` file, and the annotations are saved in an `.ann.json` file.
 Saved forests and annotations are loaded automatically when you open the program.

 Using the `render` Application